 You can read some of my very old Usenet news postings here, thanks to the Google Groups archives.

 Also, I was very active with Tcl in the early days.
 I wrote the “widget tour” and Ak, an audio toolkit for Tcl, built on AudioFile.

-I am an inventor on 23 patents with 20+ applications pending; this search of the Patent and Trademark Office should bring up the US patents (and this search should bring up all published pending applications in the US).
+I am an inventor on 24 US patents with over 20 applications pending; this search of the Patent and Trademark Office should bring up the US patents (and this search should bring up all published pending applications in the US).